top of page

 promising but has not yet had stood the test of time in the field.

 Each equipment style has its advantages and disadvantages.
-If you are thinking about buying equipment, it is very
+If you are thinking about buying equipment, it is very valuable to try two or three different styles and brands before buying.
+In soft snow, adjustable-length backcountry poles with large diameter “powder baskets” are more useful than

-resort-style poles
+resort-style poles.

 Image 1-17-19 at 7.32 PM (2).jpg